Brian Campbell: Chicago Blackhawks

 On July 1, 2008, Campbell signed an eight-year contract as an unrestricted free agent with the Chicago Blackhawks for roughly $7.1 million annually.
 Fox Chicago reported that Campbell chose to sign with the Blackhawks despite allegedly receiving better contract offers from other organizations.
-He played in all 82 of Chicago's regular-season games in the 2008–09 season, scoring seven goals to go with 45 assists.
-He contributed two goals with eight assists in 17 Stanley Cup playoff games that season as Chicago advanced to the Western Conference Finals, where they were eliminated by the Detroit Red Wings.
+He played in all 82 of Chicago's regular-season games in the 2008–09 season, scoring seven goals to go with 45 assists for 52 points as Blackhawks qualified for the playoffs for the first time since 2002.
+He contributed two goals with eight assists in all 17 Stanley Cup playoff games that season as Chicago defeated the Calgary Flames in six games and Vancouver Canucks in six games within the first two rounds of the 2009 playoffs before they were eliminated by the defending Stanley Cup champion Detroit Red Wings in the Western Conference Finals in five games.

-On March 14, 2010, Campbell was injured in a boarding incident caused by Washington Capitals captain Alexander Ovechkin.
+On March 14, 2010, 68 games into the 2009–10 season, Campbell was injured in a boarding incident caused by Washington Capitals captain Alexander Ovechkin.
 Ovechkin was assessed a major penalty and game misconduct for boarding, while Campbell did not return to the game.
 As a consequence of the illegal boarding hit, Ovechkin was suspended two games by the NHL.
 Campbell sustained a broken clavicle and broken rib, and was expected to miss seven-to-eight weeks.
-Despite this, Campbell managed to return by Game 4 of the first round of the 2010 playoffs against the Nashville Predators, igniting the team to a three-game win streak to knock Nashville out of the playoffs, four games to two.
-Campbell had played in 388 consecutive games prior to the injury.
-In the Finals, in Game 6, with the Blackhawks up three games to two in the series, Campbell recorded the lone assist on Patrick Kane's overtime game-winner to down the Philadelphia Flyers and clinch the Stanley Cup on June 9, 2010.
+He ended the season with seven goals and 31 assists for 38 points in the first 68 games before missing the final 14 games and the first three games in the opening round of the playoffs.
+Prior to the injury, Campbell had played 388 consecutive games.
+Campbell managed to return by Game 4 of the first round of the 2010 playoffs against the Nashville Predators, igniting the team to a three-game win streak to knock Nashville out of the playoffs in six games.
+The Blackhawks would defeat the Vancouver Canucks in six games for the second consecutive year in six games before sweeping the San Jose Sharks in the third round to clinch a spot in the 2010 Stanley Cup Finals.
+In Game 6 of the final, with the Blackhawks up three games to two in the series, Campbell recorded the lone assist on Patrick Kane's overtime game-winner to down the Philadelphia Flyers and clinch the Stanley Cup on June 9, 2010.

+On October 1, 2010, in a 5–2 pre-season win over the Pittsburgh Penguins, Campbell sustained a sprained knee in a collision with Penguins' forward Eric Tangradi, resulting in him missing the last pre-season game and the first 13 games of the 2010–11 season.
+He ended the 2010–11 season with five goals and 22 assists for 37 points in 65 games played.
+He also followed up with a goal and two assists for three points in all seven games of the opening round of the 2011 playoffs as the Blackhawks would go on to lose in seven games to the Presidents' Trophy-winning Vancouver Canucks.